 In December 2022, the Company entered into a Sales Agreement with Jefferies, as sales agent, pursuant to which the Company may offer and sell in an atthe-market offering, from time to time through Jefferies, shares of common stock providing for aggregate sales proceeds of up to \$150.0 million.
 The Company has no obligation to sell any shares under the Sales Agreement, and could at any time suspend solicitations and offers under the Sales Agreement.

-In February 2023, the Company issued and sold 1,176,470 shares of common stock through the Sales Agreement.
-The common stock had an average purchase price of \$42.50 per share for aggregate gross proceeds of \$50.0 million.
-The Company received approximately \$48.4 million in net proceeds after deducting commissions and offering expenses payable by the Company.
+During the year ended December 31, 2023, the Company issued and sold 1,176,470 shares of common stock for aggregate gross proceeds of \$50.0 million through the Sales Agreement.
+No shares of common stock were issued under the Sales Agreement during the three months ended March 31, 2024.